Computation of degree-1 persistent homology on larger point-clouds using the Reduced Vietoris-Rips filtration: The Relationship between Vietoris-Rips complexes and their reduced counterparts

 \begin{lemma} $\theta_{r}$ is surjective for all $r \geq 0$. \end{lemma}

-\begin{proof} Let $\gamma + B_{1}(\vr_{r}(X)) \in H_{1}(\vr_{r}(X))$.
-Since $\gamma \in C_1(\vr_{r}(X))$ and all 1-simplices of $\vr_{r}(X)$ are also in $\rvr_{r}(X)$, it follows that $\gamma + B_{1}(\rvr_{r}(X))$ is mapped to $\gamma + B_{1}(\vr_{r}(X))$ by $\theta_{r}$. \end{proof}
+\begin{proof} Let $\gamma + B_{1}(\Vr_{r}(X)) \in H_{1}(\Vr_{r}(X))$.
+Since $\gamma \in Z_1(\Vr_{r}(X))$ and all 1-simplices of $\Vr_{r}(X)$ are also in $\rvr_{r}(X)$, it follows that $\gamma + B_{1}(\rvr_{r}(X))$ is mapped to $\gamma + B_{1}(\Vr_{r}(X))$ by $\theta_{r}$. \end{proof}

-In order to show that $\theta_{r}$ is an isomorphism for all $r$ we neeed to show that $\theta_{r}$ is injective for all $r$.
+In order to show that $\theta_{r}$ is an isomorphism for all $r$ we need to show that $\theta_{r}$ is injective for all $r$.
 Before we do so, we will need the following preliminary lemmas.

-\begin{lemma} If $\theta_{s}$ is an isomorphism, then it follows that $B_{1}(\vr_{s}(X)) = B_{1}(\rvr_{s}(X))$. \end{lemma}
+\begin{lemma} If $\theta_{s}$ is an isomorphism, then it follows that $B_{1}(\Vr_{s}(X)) = B_{1}(\rvr_{s}(X))$. \end{lemma}